Westmorland (federal electoral district)

 Westmorland was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1968.

-It was created by the British North America Act of 1867, and was abolished in 1966 when it was redistributed into Westmorland—Kent and Moncton ridings.
+It was created by the British North America Act 1867, and was abolished in 1966 when it was redistributed into Westmorland—Kent and Moncton ridings.

 It consisted of the County of Westmorland.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament:

 Election results

 By-election: on Mr. Smith being appointed Minister of Marine and Fisheries: